 Expect Cotton futures to trade sideways to down: Angel Commodities

-According to Angel Commodities, expect cotton futures to trade sideways to down on reports of weaker fundamentals of sufficient stocks in the country due to good production, lower exports prospects and higher imports.
+According to Angel Commodities, expect cotton futures to trade sideways to down on reports of sufficient stocks in the country due to good production, lower exports prospects and higher imports prospects.

 Angel Commodities' report on Cotton